pubnub/pubnub-mcp-server/resources/sdk_docs/python_publish-and-subscribe.md

 ## Unsubscribe all

-Stop receiving updates from all streams and remove associated entities.
+Client scope only.
+Stop receiving updates from all data streams and remove associated entities.

-Client scope: only available on the PubNub object.

 ### Method(s)